-Standards and other GRI activities 57
+57 Standards and other GRI activities

-- 58 Considering the weight of the public sector in the modern economy and the number of potential GRI - reporters within the public sector, we recommend increasing efforts to ensure appropriate 59 - 60 consideration of the needs of PSOs in developing and revising standards and related products like the - XBRL taxonomy.
-This could involve including public sector representatives in working groups or 61 - 62 technical committees, ensuring the terminology applies to the public sector context, or actively - 63 seeking feedback from PSOs on draft standards.
-This has recently been implemented in the project to - 64 renew the GRI Topic Standards on Economic Impacts, where a member from the International Public - 65 Sector Accounting Standard Board (IPSASB) has joined the working group. - 66 We recommend broadening GRI's 'business enterprises' reporter constituency to include PSOs and - 67 changing the constituency name to better reflect its expanded scope.
-Another option, already under - 68 discussion, would be to create a new constituency solely dedicated to PSOs, acting as both a reporter - 69 constituency alongside business enterprises and as a representative of governments and legislators.
+- 58 Considering the weight of the public sector in the modern economy and the number of potential GRI - 59 reporters within the public sector, we recommend increasing efforts to ensure appropriate - 60 consideration of the needs of PSOs in developing and revising standards and related products like the - ABRL taxonomy.
+This could involve including public sector representatives in working groups or - 62 technical committees, ensuring the terminology applies to the public sector context, or actively - 63 seeking feedback from PSOs on draft standards.
+This has recently been implemented in the project to - renew the GRI Topic Standards on Economic Impacts, where a member from the International Public - 65 Sector Accounting Standard Board (IPSASB) has joined the working group. - 66 More specific recommendations concern the review of standards or disclosures that appear - 67 challenging or misunderstood by PSOs.
+These include: GRI 2-3 Governance, GRI 201: Economic - 68 Performance 2016, GRI 203: Indirect Economic Impacts 2016, and specifically GRI 203-1 - 69 Infrastructure investments and services supported, GRI 204: Procurement Practices 2016, in

-- 70 More specific recommendations concern the review of standards or disclosures that appear - 71 challenging or misunderstood by PSOs.
-These include: GRI 2-3 Governance, GRI 201: Economic - 72 Performance 2016, GRI 203: Indirect Economic Impacts 2016, and specifically GRI 203-1 - 73 Infrastructure investments and services supported, GRI 204: Procurement Practices 2016, in - 74 conjunction with GRI 308: Supplier Environmental Assessment 2016 and GRI 414: Supplier Social - 75 Assessment 2016, GRI 205: Anti-corruption 2016, and GRI 413: Local Communities 2016. - 76 Please refer to sections II.B.2 and II.C.2 for a description of these issues.
-For the Sector Standards, - 77 we develop our recommendations below.
+- 70 conjunction with GRI 308: Supplier Environmental Assessment 2016, and GRI 414: Supplier Social - 71 Assessment 2016, GRI 205: Anti-corruption 2016, and GRI 413: Local Communities 2016. - 72 Please refer to sections II.B.2 and 3 for a description of these issues.
+For the Sector Standards, we - 73 develop our recommendations below.

-2. Develop a Sector Standard for the public sector focusing on general government
+2. Develop a Sector Standard for the public sector focusing on

+75 general government

-- 80 We recommend creating a Sector Standard for the general government and its components: central - government, state government, and local government, as well as the agencies depending directly on - 82 them.
-We observed that these organizations share similarities in their approach to reporting, including - the challenges of reporting simultaneously on their operational activities and policy outcomes.
-A - 84 standard for the public sector should offer specific guidance on how to distinguish between them. - The development of such a standard could build on the now-retired GRI Sector supplement for public - agencies [2], taking into account where relevant the conclusions of its implementation assessment [4], - as well as the framework proposed by Adams [3]. - A general government Sector Standard could deviate from other Sector Standards in terms of scope - and content and may require a slightly different approach.
-The preparation phase should also include - 90 an assessment of the target organizations' demand for such a standard and possibly activities to raise - 91 awareness and facilitate adoption (see recommendation number 5 below, 'Increase engagement with - 92 the public sector').
+- We recommend creating a Sector Standard for the general government and its components: central - 77 government, state government, and local government, as well as the agencies depending directly on - them.
+We observed that these organizations share similarities in their approach to reporting, including - 79 the challenges of reporting simultaneously on their operational activities and policy outcomes.
+A - standard for the public sector should offer specific guidance on how to distinguish between them. - The development of such a standard could build on the now-retired GRI Sector supplement for public - agencies [2], taking into account where relevant the conclusions of its implementation assessment [4], - as well as the framework proposed by Adams [3]. - A general government Sector Standard could deviate from other Sector Standards in terms of scope - and content and may require a slightly different approach.
+The preparation phase should also include - an assessment of the target organizations' demand for such a standard and potential activities to - 87 raise awareness and facilitate adoption (see recommendation number 5 below, 'Increase engagement - with the public sector').